shabbie/TemplatizeDS-BirdSQL/README.md

 # TemplatizeDS-BirdSQL
-This repository contains IN and OUT Data splits along with templatized domain statements for IN split
+This repository contains IN and OUT Data splits along with templatized domain statements for IN split.

+We follow the same Licensing Terms as  BirdSQL dataset.